wohaco/despace/venus.md

 **What to do/explore next.** <mark>TBD: maybe, a bit of priority here?</mark>

    - **General:**
       1. Search for life or its traces.
-At H = 50 km the conditions are similar to the Earth’s ones.
+At H = 50 ㎞ the conditions are similar to the Earth’s ones.
       1. Study of the planet’s internal structure: parameters of the core, mantle, crust, their interaction & influence on the planet appearance.
       1. Study of the mantle can answer questions about the planet’s tectonics & volcanism (activity), the content of CO₂ & sulfur dioxide in the atmosphere.
       1. Venusian [SC](sc.md) types: